In the current B2B sales environment, even small mistakes affect your company's bottom line and impede your selling success.

 (article continues below)

-If you have an existing freight forwarding business, you are in the wrong spot.
+If you have an existing commercial air conditioning service and repair business, you are in the wrong spot.
 These resources will come in handy:

-If you want to start a freight forwarding business, we have some better resources for you:
+If you want to start a commercial air conditioning service and repair business, we have some better resources for you:

 If you are looking for advice on selling to a different company type, peruse our directory of sales guides below.